 I was born and raised in a small town in the mountains of Oregon.
 In my youth and young adulthood I lived part of each year in California, Arizona and Missouri, eventually settling in Seattle in 1989.
 I completed my MA Psychology at Antioch University Seattle in 2002.
-For the last 11 years I have been living in British Columbia where I worked in Community Mental Health as an adult Mental Health Therapist and Emergency Mental Health response specialist as well as maintaining a private practice.
-I have returned home to Seattle to be near family and enjoy the beauty of living in the Puget Sound area again.
+I lived on an island in British Columbia from 2003-2015 where I worked in Community Mental Health as an adult Mental Health Therapist and Emergency Mental Health response specialist as well as maintaining a private practice.
+I returned home to Seattle to be near family and enjoy the beauty of living in the Puget Sound area again.

 It is my belief that each individual holds the key to achieving her/his life goals and needs.
 Therapy is a process of exploration and discovery motivated by a client’s desire to heal, change and grow.

 My role as therapist is to work in partnership with a person who is seeking to